Nicholasblatt/APIProjectForProduct/README.md

 https://www.postman.com/downloads/

+Additionally, inside of the src folder, there is a unit test for the ProductController.

 If you would like to examine your in memory H2 database while the project is running on localhost, you may do so by accessing the following link:

 http://localhost:8080/h2-console

 The username is centric
 And the password is empty